zashiperm/generative-ai-use-cases-jp/docs/en/DEPLOY_OPTION.md

 npx -w packages/cdk cdk bootstrap --region us-east-1
 ```

 During deployment, data stored in `/packages/cdk/rag-docs/docs` will be automatically uploaded to the S3 bucket for Knowledge Base data source.
 (Note that files starting with `logs` will not be synchronized.)

+> [!NOTE]
+> By default, the Amazon Bedrock User Guide (Japanese) and Amazon Nova User Guide (English) are stored in `/packages/cdk/rag-docs/docs` as sample data.

 After deployment is complete, follow these steps to sync the Knowledge Base Data source:

 1. Open the [Knowledge Base console](https://console.aws.amazon.com/bedrock/home#/knowledge-bases)
 2. Click on generative-ai-use-cases-jp